 iOS 14 has brought in some big surprises this year, including the Home Screen widgets.
 It brings more fluidity, promptness, and ease to our day-to-day apps.
 Thankfully, adding and using a widget on your home screen is pretty simple as well.
-What’s great is that app developers are exciting, jumping on the wagon and bringing us unique and useful options.
-Here’s a carefully curated list of best iOS 14 third-party home screen widgets for iPhone available as of now.
+What’s great is that app developers are exciting, jumping on the wagon, and bringing us unique and useful options.
+Here’s a carefully curated list of the best iOS 14 third-party home screen widgets for iPhone available as of now.

 - Documents by Readdle